-The tour guide said it was impossible, but I could not quite abandon hope of seeing the Grotta Azzura…
+The tour guide said it was impossible, but I couldn’t bear the thought of being so close to the Grotta Azzura, and not see it…

 We had embarked a few days before on the Regent Seven Seas Voyager for a cruise from Monte Carlo to Venice.
-Our port of call that day was Sorrento on the Amalfi Coast, from where we would visit the isle of Capri, but not its emblematic Blue Grotto — the cruise line did not offer the tour.
-Somewhat resigned, we had opted for Anacapri, a town perched high above Capri.
+Our port of call that day was Sorrento on the Amalfi Coast.
+From there, we would visit the isle of Capri, but not its emblematic Blue Grotto (the cruise line did not offer the tour).
+Disappointed, we signed up for a bus ride to Anacapri, a town perched high above Capri.

-The Blue Grotto has been known for its underwater blue light at least as far back as the 1st century A.D. when Tiberius vacationed on Capri.
-Then, from 22 A.D. he began to run his Roman Empire from the isle’s spectacular setting: jagged rocks above the blue hues of the Med.
+The Blue Grotto has been famous for its underwater blue light at least since the 1st century A.D. when Tiberius vacationed on Capri.
+He liked it so much that, from 22 A.D., he began to run his Roman Empire from the isle’s spectacular setting: jagged rocks above the blue hues of the Med.
 Today, it is one of Italy’s major touristic destinations.

 In Your Bucket Because…